Curriculum Enhancement Grants

 All applications will be evaluated and ranked by an interdisciplinary committee composed of full-time faculty.
 If a member of the evaluation committee submits a proposal, s/he will be recused from the committee.
 All applicants will be informed within four weeks of the application deadline.

-All applications must be submitted to the Center for Global Understanding and Peacemaking by April 1.
+All applications must be submitted to the Center for Global Understanding and Peacemaking by October 1.
+If not all funds are awarded in the fall, their will be a second call for proposals due by April 1.
 Applications can be submitted either digitally or in hard copy.

 Please contact Dr. David Kenley (717-361-1238, email@example.com) with any questions or to discuss possible projects.